Codacy supports configuring certain advanced features through a configuration file.

 'test/**/*' ignores all files inside sub-folder of test

-Please note that if the file exists in the repo and if you have 'exclude paths', the UI ignores, will not apply.
+Please note that if the configuration file exists in your repository, any 'exclude paths' defined on Codacy's UI will not apply.

 Validating your configuration file